Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: On-site survey of energy systems

 \section{On-site survey of energy systems}

-The aging of the energy system caused multiple system failures.
+The aging of the energy system and lack of maintenance from original system integrators caused multiple system failures.
+The Forestry Bureau technician explained that although there were system integrators involved in planning and construction, after the warranty expired, the original design and construction companies stopped providing support, leaving the work to be handled by local small plumbing companies.

+Most small-scale plumbers are experts in AC power systems or general household plumbing, with limited knowledge of solar DC systems and experience in integrating AC/DC systems.
+They can often only replace components or equipment based on the original system, lacking the background knowledge to adjust parameter settings to ensure stable system operation.
+Furthermore, the selected equipment sometimes differs from the original system provider's, causing problems.

 In order to understand the energy system status of Jiujiu Cabins, from May 12 to 13, 2021, the Hsinchu Forest District Office, ``Wei-Chih, CHEN Architect \& Associates,'' and Super Double Power Technology Co., Ltd. conducted an on-site survey at Jiujiu Cabins.

 The Jiujiu Cabins has two power systems, namely Old System 1 and Old System 2, as shown in Fig.~\ref{fig:EnergyArchitecture-Old}.
 These two systems were likely installed by different manufacturers at different times.